Tanishq2209/Option-Pricing-Toolkit/README.md

 ### **OptionPricing Class**

-The core functionality is encapsulated in the OptionPricing class, leveraging essential libraries like NumPy, SciPy, and utilities for robust mathematical computations and data manipulation.
+The core functionality is summarized in the OptionPricing class, using essential libraries like NumPy, SciPy, and utilities for robust mathematical computations and data manipulation.
 Here's an overview of included methods:

 #### **Cox-Ross-Rubinstein (CRR) Model:**
 Computes European and American call/put option prices using the CRR model.